emigri/Bootstrap-Portfolio/README.md

 Portfolio created using HTML, CSS and bootstrap

-    - A Navigation bar
+    - Navigation bar
-    For the Nav Bar I used

-      - Include links that are applicable to your portfolio.
+    For the Nav Bar I used the standard navbar bootstrap code - gave placeholder links at this point as I wasn't sure how to link to sections of the page just yet.

-        - Links should navigate to the appropriate sections
+    This section will be fixed and move down with the page as you scroll

-    - A hero section
+    - hero section

-        - A jumbotron featuring your picture, your name, and any other information you'd like to include.
+   Used a jumbotron featuring my picture, name, and a little introduction.
+   I used bootstrap grid and gave it threee sections, leaving one empty so the photograph can be in the middle.
+The image also needs to be centred in the div but I couldn't find a way yet
+   I plan to centre the intro <p> tag, give it better styling and positioning and give the section

-    - A work section
+    - work section

-      - A section displaying your work in grid.

-        - If you need to use placeholder image use: https://placehold.co/

-      - Use bootstrap cards for each project.
+    This section displays three bootstrap cards linking to websites that I used as inspiration for this particulart project.

-        - The description should give a brief overview of the work.

-      - Each project will eventually link to your class project work!
+    I plan to use icons to illjustrate which languages and frameworks i used in addition to a small description of my projects
+    The cards will include a screenshot of the page with JS features to make it stand out and be more interactive

-    - A skills section
+    - skills section

-      - List out the skills you expect to learn from the bootcamp.
+   Listed the skills I expect to learn from the bootcamp using bootstrap item list

-    - An about / contact section.
+    - Contact section.

       - An "About Me" section in the same row.